-- Old San Juan tour, including going inside the forts $62/person
+- Old San Juan tour, including going inside the forts $87/person

-- Old San Juan tour, without going inside the forts $39/person
+- Old San Juan tour, without going inside the forts $57/person

-- San Juan City and Beach tour $78/person
+- San Juan City and Beach tour $82/person

 Prices for Bike Rentals, picked up at their store in Old San Juan.
-Rentals are for only for adults and kids over 12 years old (accompanied by an adult).
+Rentals are for only for adults under 70 and kids 14 years old (accompanied by an adult).
 Bikes are not rented directly to minors under 18 years old.

-They are open from 9:00am – 6:00pm, 7 days/week.
+They are open Tuesday – Sunday 9am -4:30pm.
 Hours may be longer during high season or shorter during low season.
 Guided tours are offered at 9:00am and 1:00pm.
 Minimum 4 people for guided tours.
 Guided tours are about 2.5 hrs long.

-Located at the corner Del Muelle/ St. Fernandez Juncos Corner, #205 Capitolio Plaza Condos in Old San Juan.
-Just look for the yellow bikes lined up on the sidewalk.
+2 Locations!
+At the corner Del Muelle/ St. Fernandez Juncos Corner, #205 Capitolio Plaza Condos in Old San Juan.
+And the newest location Just by Fort San Cristobal, at Muñoz Rivera Avenue , and Norzagaray St. Just look for the yellow bikes lined up on the sidewalk.